 While it’s tempting to include as much of your work-related experience and skills in your resume, keep this information to one page .
 Knowing this from the start helps you consider only relevant information and decide on ways to keep the information short and sweet.
 Recruiters have a limited amount of time they can spend reading resumes from quite possibly hundreds of candidates, so a one-page resume is generally the best choice.

 However, if you’ve worked in the same field for more than 10 years, you might find you need to use two pages to show a progression in duties and responsibilities in your field.
 Additionally, if you’re a high-level executive, scientist or professor, you may need additional room to provide enough information for a potential employer to gain a full understanding of how you’re the best candidate for the position.
 If you must use two pages, be sure that the second page is full for consistency.

-You might notice that some employers ask specifically for a resume, a CV or use resume/CV.
+You might notice that some employers ask specifically for a resume, a CV or they use resume and CV interchangeably.
 Whereas a resume is meant to be short and to the point, a curriculum vitae, or CV, is designed to provide more in-depth information.
 There are a few differences between a resume and a CV:

 When crafting your document, be sure to include specific information from the job ad but only if you actually have that experience.
 Because the ATS will automatically search for appropriate keywords and phrases, you can readily find what employers are searching for in other resumes and the ad for the job you’re applying for.
 Also, look at other ads for similar positions to find industry-specific keyword information to include.